 Photograph by Man Ray, 1933. |

 Antoine is credited with, among other things: bobbed hair, the perm, hair lacquer, blond streaks, and the blue or lilac tinting of gray or white hair; in this last he was abetted by his famous client, interior decorator Elsie de Wolfe, Lady Mendl, who made the "blue rinse" into a popular and long lasting vogue.
-He was also know for his fantasy wigs, that were very popular among European "fashionistas" during the early Thirties.
+He was also known for his outrageous lacquered wigs, which were popular among performers and European "fashionistas" during the early Thirties.

 |